 Lynn’s passion for restorative justice has led her to the Chair position of the Pikes Peak Restorative Justice Council where she received the John Gallagher Restorative Justice Volunteer of the Year Award because of her work as a trained facilitator of victim offender conferences, for the Manitou Springs Restorative Justice Council and the Youth Transformation Center.
 Lynn is also a silk painting artist affiliated with Commonwheel Artists in Manitou Springs and has begun botanical illustrations.
 She recently won an award for her painting of a columbine.

-Throughout my working career, I have volunteered for many local community based organizations.
-They are listed on my resume, but significant among them are service on the board of AspenPointe Health Services, (formerly Pikes Peak Mental Health), the Manitou and Pikes Peak Restorative Justice Councils and the Youth Transformation Center.
+Throughout my working career, I have volunteered for many local community based organization, including serving on the board of AspenPointe Health Services, (formerly Pikes Peak Mental Health), the Manitou and Pikes Peak Restorative Justice Councils and the Youth Transformation Center.
 These experiences have taught me about the challenges facing our fellow citizens.

 I am a concerned citizen with a passion for our community and a desire for public service.
 Far from a professional politician, I subscribe to Thomas Jefferson’s view of “citizen public servants” bringing their real-world experience to a public office for the benefit of the community.
 That is the spirit in which I serve the people of Colorado.

 Having lived the last 37 years in this community working for hundreds of clients, serving a wide variety of people and organizations, I have come to know the needs, hopes, difficulties and aspirations of our citizens.
 I have talked to leaders, administrators and advocates about healthcare and access to it, public education, dropout and graduation rates, criminal justice, prison crowding and recidivism, water, roads and infrastructure, employment and training, and environmental concerns.